Citation, DOI and article data

 Treatment and prognosis

-Treatment options of acetabular dysplasia include in particular periacetabular osteotomy 1,6 and other acetabular osteotomies (e.g. Salter) which reorient the acetabulum in a fashion that it provides better coverage for the femoral head.
-Other surgical options are acetabuloplasties, that alter the morphology of the acetabulum (e.g. Pemberton) 6,8.
+Treatment options of acetabular dysplasia include in particular periacetabular osteotomy 1,6 and other acetabular osteotomies (e.g. Salter) which reorient the acetabulum in a fashion that provides better coverage for the femoral head.
+Another surgical option is acetabuloplasty, which alters the morphology of the acetabulum (e.g. Pemberton) 6,8.
 Periacetabular osteotomy is in particular indicated in patients with a preserved range of motion.

 Salvage osteotomies (e.g. Chiari or shelf osteotomy) do not preserve articular cartilage and can be considered if the hip needs to be stabilized in incongruous joints 8.